vimc/orderly-web/src/app/src/test/resources/spec/spec.md

 * `Index.schema.json`
 * `Response.schema.json`

+For each endpoint, if the user does not have the `reports.review` permission then only published reports will be accessible.
+If the user does have `reports.review` then all reports will be accessible.

 ## GET /reports/

-Return a list of all reports with minimal metadata - the id, human readable name, and latest version of each.
+Return a list of all reports with minimal metadata - the id, human readable name, latest version of each and whether that version is published.

 Required permissions: `reports.read`.